 The minimum wage in the state depends on location, and is set to increase over the next few years:

-- NYC - The current minimum wage is $15.
+- NYC - The current minimum wage is $15 per hour.

-- Remainder of New York State: The current minimum wage is $11.80 per hour.
-It will increase to $12.50 at the end of 2020, and will increase each year after 2020 until it eventually reaches $15 per hour.
+- Remainder of New York State: The current minimum wage is $13.20 per hour.
+It will increase each year after 2020 until it eventually reaches $15 per hour.

 There are some exceptions to the minimum wage.
 This information can also be freely accessed on the New York Department of Labor website.
 One of the most common exceptions to minimum wage is for food service workers and other hospitality employees.